JohnDelucia/fastAPI/README.md

 # Social Media API

-This program is a social media API in Python which uses FastAPI.
+This program is a social media API created in Python which uses FastAPI.
 The front end shown below is provided by FastAPI.
 This API has nine seperate functions under four categories: Users, Authentication, Posts, Vote.
 More than 30 unit and integration tests are used to ensure funtionality of this API.